ACCEPT NOTHING LESS THAN A HEALTHY AND SAFE WORKPLACE

 - Workplace abuse isn’t covered by existing law.
-It’s not a form of illegal harassment unless targets are members of a protected class as defined by Title VII of the Civil Rights Act (sex, race, age, etc.) and can prove the abuse is from their protected class membership.
-So workplace abuse is referred to as “non-discriminatory harassment” or “status-blind harassment.”
-Employers often use the loophole in the law as an excuse and even legal protection for not addressing workplace abuse.
-They might say “we’re not required to step in because verbal abuse doesn’t qualify as harassment under the law,” or “it’s clear your colleague doesn’t like you, but we can’t do anything to stop it.”
+Harassment isn’t illegal unless targets are members of a protected class (sex, race, age, etc.) under the Title VII of the Civil Rights Act and can prove the abuse is from their protected class membership.
+Employers know there’s a loophole in the law for not addressing bullying.
 The bill will fill that gap in the law.
-It will protect all employees from all types of severe harassment in both public and private sector workplaces.

 Asking your state legislators for change is simple:

 - Call and ask them to sign onto the bill.
 Legislators care most about what their own constituents want so they can get re-elected.
 So if you live in the district of the legislator you’re calling, let whoever answers the phone know that upfront.
 Tell whoever answers the phone “Hi!
 My name is (YOUR NAME).
 I live in (NAME OF YOUR TOWN).
 I’m calling to ask (NAME OF THE LEGISLATOR) to sign onto (BILL NUMBER — SEE ABOVE), the Dignity At Work Act.”
 They may ask you your address.

 - Ask others to do the same.

 SEND THIS LETTER TO FRIENDS